califano-lab/single-cell-pipeline/README.md

-# Generate ARACNe networks for each cluster ( with more than 300 cells)
+# Generate ARACNe networks for each cluster (with more than 300 cells)
 ````
 #Please visit  the ARACNe repository before to run ARACNe
 sh ARACNe_p.sh
 ````

-# Virtual inference of protein activity  analysis by Viper
+# Virtual inference of protein activity  analysis by MetaVIPER
 ````
 library(viper)
 source("R/ComplementaryFunctions.r")